kedacore/keda-docs/content/docs/2.10/scalers/mongodb.md

 mongodb://<username>:<password>@mongodb-svc.<namespace>.svc.cluster.local:27017/<database_name>
 ```

 You can also optionally assign a name to the metric using the `metricName` value.
 If not specified, the `metricName` will be generated automatically based on trigger index and collection name.
 For example: **s1-mongodb-test_collection**.
 The value will be prefixed with `s{triggerIndex}-mongodb-` .
+(DEPRECATED: This parameter will be removed in version `2.12`, don't set it)

 ### Authentication Parameters